tgfrerer/island/plan.md

 ## (A)

 ## (B)

+- look into LeImageAttachmentInfo: do we still need res.accessflags?

+- what should we do with "orphaned" resources? that's resources which were not provided by previous passes, but are used by following passes... currently, these get re-allocated to default values - which means that images eventually get the backbuffer extent in memory, even if they are not used. this is nice, because it doesn't crash, but i can imagine that we might want to have a better way for dealing with this.

+- provide current pass extents in encoders
+- add default scissors, viewports to encoder matching current renderpass extents
+- clean up swapchain extents gathering (we currently record before we have an image acquied, right?)

 ## (C)
+- use opaque handle to reference pso instead of bare `uint64_t`

-* find a better way to store window surface- it should probably live inside the backend, tagged with window name, or perhaps it should be owned by the swapchain which uses it, so that it can be deleted at the correct time.
+- find a better way to store window surface- it should probably live inside the backend, tagged with window name, or perhaps it should be owned by the swapchain which uses it, so that it can be deleted at the correct time.

 ----------------------------------------------------------------------